fullstack-development/blockchain-wiki-en/EIPs/erc-1363-en.md

 # ERC-1363: Payable Token

 The ERC-1363 standard extends the functionality of the ERC-20 token by allowing the execution of code immediately after the `transfer()`, `transferFrom()`, or `approve()` functions within a single transaction.
-This standard helps to avoid double gas payment, as the additional call is made within the same transaction as the token transfer or approval.
+This standard helps to avoid double gas payment, as the additional call is made within the same transaction of the token transfer or approval.

 Important!
 The ERC-1363 standard is an extension of the ERC-20 standard and is fully backward compatible.
 This means it does not override the standard functions `transfer()`, `transferFrom()`, or `approve()`.